Nyholm/SuperSlim/README.md

     Symfony\Contracts\Cache\CacheInterface: '@symfony.cache.memcached'
 ```

-In development we want to use `Void` cache.
+In development we want to use the `Void` cache.
 ```yaml
 # config/services_dev.yaml